We're using Remind, a text messaging app, to communicate announcements and reminders quickly and efficiently — straight

 For nearly four decades the Old Brooklyn Community Development Corporation has been involved in helping to develop and maintain this remarkable five acre site, the largest community garden in all of Cuyahoga County.
 This jewel in the crown of the South Hills neighborhood was established through an agreement between the CDC and the Cleveland Board of Education.
 It is one of the City’s earliest examples of the development and use of eco-friendly urban space.

-With 207 plots and on average 180 gardeners per year, Ben Franklin is an incredible peaceful oasis.
+With over 200 plots and on average 180 gardeners per year, Ben Franklin is an incredible peaceful oasis.
 It is just a few miles south of downtown and just south east of the Cleveland Metroparks Zoo.